English 6780 Topics in English Education, Fall 2019

 They confront frightening futures and offer ways of seeing and being that might allow coping, even transforming possibilities in the present.

-In Postcolonial Ecocriticism, Huggan and Tiffan write, “Global warming requires not just new ways of thinking beyond the human, but also a renewed attention to the long histories of slavery and colonialism, which need to be rethought in ecological terms...
-New ethnic futurisms is doing this kind of work.
+In Postcolonial Ecocriticism, Huggan and Tiffan write, “Global warming requires not just new ways of thinking beyond the human, but also a renewed attention to the long histories of slavery and colonialism, which need to be rethought in ecological terms..."
+New ethnic futurisms are doing this kind of work.

 In a provisional and experimental way, this seminar will explore the pedagogical implications of the new futurisms.
 If multicultural, antiracist education has traditionally focused on understanding the present through the lens of the past, I wonder if futurism might allow us to see the past through the lens of the future, and, constructively, prepare us to live in the present with the future in mind.

 The syllabus remains underconstruction as our understanding evolves.

 The seminar welcomes and will be relevant to graduate students in English in literature, creative writing, writing studies, English education, and education generally.
 The seminar will support teaching relevant to diverse disciplines and interests.

 Teachers need to be informed what is happening in their local communities and around the world.
 Students in this class are expected to read from a variety of news sources and are invited to bring issues to our class for discussion.
 WMU provides a free NYT subscription.

 Since the seminar is discussion-based, attendance and preparation are essential to your own learning and to the learning of your classmates.
 Missing more than two weeks of the seminar will lower your grade and missing 3 or more may lead to failing.
 Study my philosophy regarding discussion, preparation, participation, attendance, grading, and learning -- and consider your own philosophy!

 Your final course grade will be an average of grades for the major assignments,

 listed and weighted below.
 At the hour scheduled for the final exam students